rsdoiel/extractor-js/README.md

 extractor-js
 ============

+# Before you dive in

+When I originally wrote extractor-js there wasn't allot of libraries that did what I needed at the time.
+Since then a very solid library with lots of community usage called request has come along.
+You should consider it before choosing extractor.
+The URL is https://github.com/mikeal/request.
+Otherwise, enjoy extractor.

 # Overview

 Periodically I wind up writing scripts to screen scrape or spider sites.
 Node  is really nice for this. extractor-js is a utility module for these types of script.